-The sport of rodeo itself has been actively pursued in New Zealand for almost sixty years.
-It currently has over 500 active competitors and rodeo events were viewed this past 2017/18 season by a total national spectator audience of over 100,000 people.
+The sport of rodeo itself has been actively pursued in New Zealand for almost sixty years, currently has over 500 active competitors, and rodeo events were viewed last year by a total national spectator audience of over 100,000 people.

 Rodeo’s Code of Welfare: effective and independently reviewed